pchiorean/Indentz/docs/README.md

 ---

 #### **`ClipUndo.jsx`**
 Releases one or several objects from their _clipping frames_ (see above).
-If nothing is selected, it will release all clipped objects.
+If nothing is selected, it will release all clipped objects on the current spread.

 _Suggested shortcut:_ `⌃Num*`